tinyMLx/EASI-22/index.md

 This program is a collaboration between [Navajo Technical University](http://www.navajotech.edu/), the [Harvard John A. Paulson School of Engineering and Applied Sciences](https://www.seas.harvard.edu/), and [Barnard College, Columbia University](https://barnard.edu/), and will be run virtually from June 22 to June 24, 2022.
 The workshop is targeted for secondary school educators and students.
 We will be accepting up to 50 attendees and preference will be given to students and educators affiliated with schools that serve the Navajo Nation.

-To apply as a student please fill out this form by June 10, 2022: [https://bit.ly/EASI-22-Student](https://bit.ly/EASI-22-Student)!
+To apply as a student please fill out this form: [https://bit.ly/EASI-22-Student](https://bit.ly/EASI-22-Student)!

-To apply as an educator please fill out this form by June 10, 2022: [https://bit.ly/EASI-22-Teacher](https://bit.ly/EASI-22-Teacher)!
+To apply as an educator please fill out this form: [https://bit.ly/EASI-22-Teacher](https://bit.ly/EASI-22-Teacher)!
 <br>Educators selected for the workshop will be compensated for their time.

 We look forward to exploring TinyML with you this summer!